rundsk/dsk/docs/00_Getting Started/02-Step by Step/Readme.md

 Next, find the package that you just downloaded and double click it to unzip the files.
 You will now see a folder that contains some other folders and files.
 Take the content of the unzipped folder and copy it over into your “my-design-system” folder.

 ## 🌲 — Step 3: Set up the design definitions tree
-The folder “my-design-system” is the root of your “_design definitions tree_”.
+The folder “my-design-system” is the root of your “[design definitions tree](/The-Design-Definitions-Tree)”.
 It will contain the entire documentation of your Design System.

 You can now take a look at the example Design System from the package if you like – these are the folders you just copied over, like “Styleguide” and ”Components”.
 For this tutorial we want to start from scratch, so please delete everything in “my-design-system”, except for the file that is called “dsk-darwin-amd64”.